 Trent Williams, Wyoming, 2015

-“There are certainly risks with hunting solo in this type of country, but I’ll be taking this gamble again.
+“There are certainly risks with hunting solo in this type of country, but I’ll be making this gamble again."

 With a gentle mountain breeze blowing from the bull to me, I sat there on my knees, arrow nocked, bow ready, and a rangefinder reading of 38 yards.
 I had made it!
 The knee-high grass and his 12 cows made this stalk difficult, but it was now one on one.
 All he had to do was stand up….

 Being the elk junky that I am, I’m constantly researching different hunting areas, especially those in my home state of Wyoming.
 With the draw odds in the desert units where I live only getting worse, I was ready for a change.
 The rugged country in the northwestern part of the state has always called to me.
 Knowing it holds the biggest bulls in the state was reason enough to go.